spacebanana420/Kerolauncher/README.md

 ### Current features:
 * Native execution of any software
 * Launching any command you want
-* Launching programs through Wine and Lutris
+* Launching programs through Wine and Lutris (Unix-like)
 * Launching programs with appimage-run or steam-run (NixOS)
 * Extensive configuration
 * Backups, automatic or not